sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

 Infer Hadoop Cluster Configurations
 -----------------------------

-The below code in Python invokes the Fire Insights REST API to infer Hadoop cluster configurations.
-It then saves the infer cluster Hadoop configurations as updated values.
+The below code in Python invokes the Fire Insights REST API to infer Hadoop Cluster Configurations.
+It then saves the infer cluster Hadoop Configurations as updated values.

 ::